anderson-aristotle/full-stack-project-practice/README.md

 By the end of this, developers should be able to:

--   Developed a full stack project idea.
+-   Develop a full stack project idea.
--   Created user stories.
+-   Create user stories.
--   Created an ERD.
+-   Create an ERD.
--   Planned tables with columns.
+-   Plan tables with columns.
--   Defined routes.
+-   Define routes.
--   Sketched a wireframe.
+-   Sketch a wireframe.

 ## Instructions